WootingKb/wooting-analog-sdk/README.md

 ## Installing
 ### Windows
-On Windows the SDK & Wooting Plugin will be installed & updated automatically through Wootility (currently the beta version).
+On Windows the SDK & Wooting Plugin will be installed & updated automatically through Wootility (>= v3.4).
 If you wish to install manually, download the latest `.msi` from the [latest release](https://github.com/WootingKb/wooting-analog-sdk/releases)

 ### Linux
 On Linux the primarily installation method is the `deb` package, which includes both the SDK and the Wooting Plugin, which can be found on the [latest release](https://github.com/WootingKb/wooting-analog-sdk/releases)